Nithesh36/start-up/README.md

-#hai i am nithesh ..
+Hai i am nithesh ..
-i am basically learner and researcher .. i love to code
+i like to learn new things ..and in this platform you can learn python basics and important rules